howuski/katacoda-scenarios/docker101-springboot/step6.md

 `ls`{{execute T1}}

-Inside an editor please change the HelloController.java file changing the return from Hello World to "Hello World, This has changed".
+Using an editor (vi, vim or nano) please change the HelloController.java file changing the return data from "Hello World" to "Hello World, This has changed".

-You can use nano or vi within the terminal window.
-Make sure you save your changes!
+**Make sure you save your changes!**

 After you have made your changes you can check to see if they have been saved: